Sign in

 3) Proof Load

-The proof load is the maximum tensile force applied to a bolt without causing plastic deformation.
-The optimal material proof load should be between 85% and 95% of its yield strength.
+The proof load refers to the maximum tensile force that can be applied to a bolt without inducing plastic deformation.
+Ideally, the proof load should fall between 85% and 95% of the yield strength of the material.

 4) Hardness